 Competencies taken over by the municipalities in several areas have increased both the administrative and the fiscal capacity, as well as strengthened the capacities for managing larger volume of financial resources.
 Successful administration and collection of own revenues has provided for continuation of the process of increased own revenues of the municipalities and strengthened capacity for fund management, carrying out the transferred competencies and the management of funds and other resources necessary therefore.
-Successful implementation of fiscal decentralization, coupled with fully established legal and institutional framework for local self-government units and a level of local democracy that brings citizens closer to local self-government institutions.
+Successful implementation of fiscal decentralization, coupled with fully established legal and institutional framework for local self-government, provides for advanced, accountable and functional local self-government units and a level of local democracy that brings citizens closer to local self-government institutions.